-Would you believe that more than one-half of your home’s energy costs are from your heating and cooling?
+Where you aware that more than half of your home’s energy costs are for your heating and cooling?
 That’s why it’s essential to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system calculates how effective your furnace is at natural gas into heat.
-An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at turning natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while generating heat.

-In 2022, the U.S. government proposed new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save customers money and encourage sustainability.
+In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save consumers money and stimulate sustainability.

 Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-As of now, very little, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+Currently, next to nothing, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

 Guide to Condensing Furnaces